Get

 Partners will naturally become active in each other’s lives and offer a new support system to make them easier.
 We need to lean on our significant others now and then.
 The extent to which we do it partially depends on their tolerances and abilities.

-With a partner who doesn’t like dogs, you’ll have to know and abide by what they’re willing to do for your pet.
+If your partner doesn’t like dogs, you’ll have to know and abide by what they’re willing to do for your pet.

 Some requests are reasonable.
 Grabbing a bag of dog food when they visit the store on the way home is something even someone who hates dogs could do for their partner.
 But what about asking them to stop by and walk your dog while you’re at work?
 That’s a judgment call you probably shouldn’t make if you know your significant other doesn’t like dealing with dogs.